24/7 Support Line - Call Now

 Overview

 William Jennings Bryan Dorn - Veterans Affairs Medical Center is a substance abuse treatment center for people seeking treatment near Richland County.
-As part of their treatment modalities for recovery, William Jennings Bryan Dorn - Veterans Affairs Medical Center provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, William Jennings Bryan Dorn - Veterans Affairs Medical Center provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 William Jennings Bryan Dorn - Veterans Affairs Medical Center is located in Columbia, South Carolina, accepting cash or self-payment for treatment.

 William Jennings Bryan Dorn - Veterans Affairs Medical Center at a Glance